 Since PS4 has very limited storage, it is advised to connect a good and reliable hard drive like Seagate to store more games in the console.
 However, over a period of time, it will be a pain if PS4 does not recognize the external hard drive.

 In some cases, there can be an issue with the PS4 console, and the user will get an error that says the USB storage device is not connected.
 There are also cases when the user does not get a warning at all.
-The reason why the Seagate external hard drive stops working on your PS4 is still a question mark.
+The reason why the Seagate Game Drive For PS4 Not Working is still a question mark.

 Now, there are different scenarios to consider.